dotkernel/dotkernel/tutorials/Creating a Contact Us page/05 - Creating the contact form.md

 }
 ```

 At this point, you can access the form object from within the contact controller through the provided form manager controller plugin.
-You can use the FQN or the alias that was defined, as we recommend.
+You can use the FQN or the alias that was defined to access the form.
+We recommend using aliases in this case.